blaix/math-worksheets/README.md

 You can [deploy your own fork to fly](https://fly.io/docs/reference/fly-launch/) or deploy anywhere that supports docker containers or node servers.

+Deploy with `flyctl deploy`

-You can create an optimized production build in `dist/` with `npm run build`, and start the server with `npm start`.
+You can create an optimized production build in `dist/` with `npm run build:prod`, and start the server with `npm start`.
 See [`package.json`](package.json) for details.

 ## Distribution and Copyright